Best Raita Recipes

 Read my best rice recipes here that goes really well with any of these raita recipes.

-If you are on weight-loss diet, you must consume salads and raita as 1 part of your meal.
+If you are on a weight-loss diet, you must consume salads and raita as 1 part of your meal.
 This is really effective and this high protein food will keep you full for longer.

 Best Raita Recipes For Side Dish with Biryani/ Pulao